huntergps/handbook-docs/FuseJS/3 - Observables.md

 # $(Observable)s

 Observables are the key ingredients in a FuseJS application.
-Observables deal with @(data-binding), @(reactive programming) and @(asynchronous programming).
+Observables deal with @(Data Binding), reactive programming and asynchronous programming.

 An `Observable` represents a value that can be observed.
 In Fuse, Observables are primarily used for data-binding between JavaScript and UX Markup.